Mythago Wood: Setting

 The novels and novellas in the cycle all take place around and within Ryhope Wood, with the exception of Merlin's Wood, which takes place in the similarly magical "sister wood" of Brocéliande in Brittany.

 Ryhope Wood is an ancient woodland that has been undisturbed since the Last Glacial Period and appears no more than three square miles in area from the outside.
-Ryhope Wood is an example of a parallel universe that overlaps a section of the real world.
-The wood is much, much bigger on the inside than on the outside.
+But the wood is much, much bigger on the inside than on the outside.
 Once penetrated, it grows larger, older and more unbearable as one approaches the heart of the wood.
 Lavondyss is the name of the remote ice-age heart of Ryhope Wood.

 The forest is referred to by John Clute as an "abyssal chthonic resonator" because it creates and is home to myth-images, or mythagos, who are creatures (including animals, monsters and humans) generated from the ancient memories and myths within the subconscious of nearby human minds.
 The book itself defines a mythago as a "myth imago, the image of the idealized form of a myth creature".
 Mythagos are dangerously real, but if any of them stray too far from the wood they slowly deteriorate and die.
 As they are formed from human myths, they vary in appearance and character depending on the human memories from which they formed.
 For example, there may be, over a period, many different forms of King Arthur, Robin Hood, Herne the Hunter and others, all looking and acting differently, yet all with the same basic functions and all acting by the rules set by their defining myths.
 The area around Ryhope Wood being sparsely populated, there are few mythagos in the woodland, but because of his interest in the wood and his deliberate experiments in the 1930s, George Huxley created more mythagos than would normally be present in the wood at any one time, causing a greater than usual diversity within the wood.
 It is revealed in The Hollowing, a sequel, that mythagos can be created by conscious thought and are drawn to their creators.